 - chest X-ray

 - computed tomography (CT) scan

 - positron emission tomography (PET) scan

-- Stage I – the cancer is found only in 1 lymph node area or lymphoid organ (such as the thymus), or only in 1 organ outside the lymphatic system.
+- Stage I – the cancer occurs in one lymph node area or lymphoid organ (like the thymus).
+Or, in one organ outside the lymphatic system.

-- Stage II – the cancer is found in 2 or more lymph node areas on the same side of the body (either both above or both below the diaphragm, which separates the chest and the abdomen), or the cancer has spread from 1 lymph node area into 1 nearby organ.
+- Stage II – the cancer occurs in two or more lymph node areas on the same side of the body.
+These can be either both above or both below the diaphragm, which separates the chest and the abdomen.
+The cancer can also spread from one lymph node area into a nearby organ.

-- Stage III – either the cancer is found in more than 1 lymph node area on both sides of the diaphragm (both above and below), or it is found in lymph node areas both above and below the diaphragm and has spread to a nearby organ and/or the spleen.
+- Stage III – the cancer occurs in more than one lymph node area on both sides of the diaphragm (above and below).
+The cancer can also occur in lymph node areas both above and below the diaphragm, spreading to a nearby organ and/or the spleen.

-- Stage IV – the cancer has spread to 1 or more organs outside the lymphatic system; or it is found in 2 organs in distant parts of the body (but not in the nearby lymph nodes); or it is in the liver, bone marrow, lungs or cerebrospinal fluid.
+- Stage IV – the cancer has spread to one or more organs outside the lymphatic system.
+Alternatively, it occurs in two organs in distant parts of the body, but not in the nearby lymph nodes.
+Or, it occurs in the liver, bone marrow, lungs or cerebrospinal fluid.